-The undefeated Brant is the lone American competitor.
-A former middleweight stepping up for the competition.
-As an amateur, his career began in 2007 and by 2009 he was a US national champion and in 2010 he won the national golden gloves title.
+The undefeated Robert Brant is the lone American competitor.
+He is a former middleweight stepping up for the competition.
+As an amateur, his career began in 2007 and by 2009 he was a US national champion, winning the national golden gloves title a year later.
 He campaigned for much of his amateur career at 178-pounds so fighting at super middleweight (168-pounds) shouldn’t be too much of an issue.
-Known as a skilled boxer with outstanding power (click here to see it at work) he was named in ESPN’s top 20 rising stars in professional boxing in 2016.
-He is currently the #2 ranked middleweight by the WBA.
+Known as a skilled boxer with outstanding power (click here to see it at work), he was named in ESPN’s top 20 rising stars in professional boxing in 2016.
+He is currently the number two ranked middleweight by the WBA.

 He is extremely confident about his chances and could surprise us all.
 However, there aren’t any standout names on his resume and the first round of the tournament sees him fighting away from home support for the first time in his career.
 It should be a real test of his ability and mentality, he should look to make a big statement.

 My picks for the first round of the tournament are Groves, Smith, Eubank Jnr and Brant.

 My pick for the whole tournament is number three seed Eubank Jnr.
 He has proved that he can hang with world calibre opposition such as Saunders and Abraham, plus he impressed sparring former champion Froch when he was still a middleweight.
 Speed kills and Eubank Jnr has speed to spare.
 His combination punches and vicious uppercuts leave many in awe.
 It could be his time.